 Taylor Lake (hike)

 Discover a waterfall that cascades 50m into a crystal-clear lake surrounded by meadows of wildflowers.
-This 4 to 5 hour hike is rated difficult and is 12.6km return.
+The Taylor Lake hike is a difficult, 12.6km hike that takes 4 to 5 hours.

 Castle Junction Area

 Arnica Lake (hike)